Re. ACRONYMS

 Work:

 Do not disturb.
-Communication: Think it thru
+Communication: Thinking it thru

 S = ‘I need to work thru a problem to see a result’